ahlnaes/det-group-project/README.md

 ## References

 Acknowledge here the sources, references, or inspirations that you used for your project.
 Give credit to the original authors or creators of the materials that you used or adapted for your project (3D models, source code, audio effects, etc.)

+Some of the code required for the audio-reactive system in this project proved to have a complexity level beyond the scope of the course during which this project was created.
+[Claude](https://claude.ai) by Anthropic was used as code help in these situations, and documentation of these processes was created in order to gain a surface level understanding and resources for further learning: [Audio Analyser](/docs/Audio%20Analyser%20Documentation%20(AI%20Generated)/Audio%20Analyser.md).
+Sources used:
+- Cooley, J.W. & Tukey, J.W.
+(1965).
+An algorithm for the machine calculation of complex Fourier series. _Mathematics of Computation, 19_(90), 297–301. https://doi.org/10.1090/S0025-5718-1965-0178586-1
+- Harris, F.J.
+(1978).
+On the use of windows for harmonic analysis with the discrete Fourier transform. _Proceedings of the IEEE, 66_(1), 51–83. https://doi.org/10.1109/PROC.1978.10837
+- Bello, J.P. et al. (2005).
+A tutorial on onset detection in music signals. _IEEE Signal Processing Magazine, 22_(5), 23–41. https://doi.org/10.1109/MSP.2005.1511798

 ## Contributors